alttester/AltTester-Unity-SDK/Bindings~/python/README.md

-# AltUnityTester Python Bindings
+# AltTester Python Bindings

-This package contains an library for adding Python language binding to the AltUnity Tester framework.
+This package contains an library for adding Python language binding to the AltTester framework.

-AltUnity Tester is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.
+AltTester is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.

 You can run your tests on real devices (mobile, PCs, etc.) or inside the Unity Editor.